mideactive/alx-low_level_programming/0x00-hello_world/README.md

 **. problem solved....**

-   ### TASK (2) Assembler:- Write a script that generates the assembly code of a C code and save it in an output file.
+### [2-Assembler](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/2-assembler):- Write a script that generates the assembly code of a C code and save it in an output file.

             .
 The C file name will be saved in the variable $CFILE